LT-IntroToAI-SY2324/a6-predictive-models-CatherineMarkowska/final-project/README.md

 - # A prediction based on your model
 - # A summary of the accuracy of your model
 - # Real world implications
+We chose to use unsupervised learning because we wanted it to create clusters for us based on the abalone's weight, height,